 - Remove the pork belly from the liquid and leave to cool enough for you to chop it up, into roughly 2 inch chunks.

 - Now pour the sticky sauce into the pan and cook for another 2 minutes, making sure to keep stirring as you don't want it to burn or caramelise.
 The pork should look gorgeously golden and sticky.
+Meanwhile, get your noodles on to boil, according to package instructions.

-- It’s delicious served with the cooked egg noodles and pak choi.
-I like to add the julienned carrots to the noodles 1 minute before they finish cooking and then toss the cooked noodles and carrots with a few spoons from the pork cooking liquid to make them nice and saucy.
-Serve with sliced cucumber slices.
-Sprinkle over some fresh chopped chilli, some spring onions and sesame seeds.
+- Add the julienned carrots to the noodles 1 minute before they finish cooking and then toss the cooked noodles and carrots with a few spoons from the pork sauce to make them nice and saucy.